-What does an rcd do (and why they are so important)?
+What does an rcd do?

 An RCD is a mechanical device.
 It protects people, animals and buildings by removing power.

 A common myth is “everything has a fuse”.
 Fuses protect cables from becoming overheated and posing a fire risk.
 That’s it.
 They are the weak link in a circuit or appliance.
 If you have replaced a fuse it is because the appliance drew a larger amount of current than necessary.
 In a plugtop fuse it could be something wedged under your lawnmower causing the motor to stall for example.

 Fuses and minature circuit breakers inside consumer units work the same way.
 They are designed to protect the cables, nothing else.